Kidney stones are among the most painful medical conditions.

 It is usually not just one isolated cause, but a combination of several risk factors that can contribute to the formation of kidney stones.
 They tend to include one or more of the following:

 Kidney stones often occur in people who don’t drink enough water and/or other fluids.
 This, in turn, results in a low amount of water in the urine.
-Since there’s not enough water to dilute them, the salts and the uric acid in the urine will become more concentrated and darken its color.
+Since there’s not enough water to dilute them, the salts and the uric acid in the urine will become more concentrated and will darken its color.

 High Calcium Levels